GeorgeSiougles/AIProjectAssignment/README.md

 Each Branch is split into the different steps of the assessment

-### 01-Web Application Setup
+### 02-Implementing REST APIs

 This branch contains the implementation of a basic form to handle the submition of data from the user.
+Additionally the branch containts the implementation of backend validation and storing the data in a local database in the form of sqlite file.

 In order to run this locally you need to have `python 3.12` installed on your machine.